How To Choose An SEO Company That Actually Moves Pipeline (A Practical Guide For B2B SaaS Leaders, 2026)

 Evaluate Providers: Practical Tests, Questions, And Proof You Can Verify

 When evaluating SEO companies and SEO agencies for choosing an SEO company, we run a short, practical due-diligence process that separates talkers from doers.
 We expect vendors to survive three filters: evidence, a hands-on pilot, and the right team mix.
-We unpack the mechanics in SaaS SEO agency.
+We unpack the mechanics in our SaaS SEO agencies guide.

 Evidence: ask for three recent engagements at your stage and vertical — ideally SEO experts who have worked in your industry.
 Not broad "SEO" wins.
 We want B2B SaaS, Series A–pre-IPO, preferably PLG or land-and-expand models.
 For each case, request:.
-We walk through the specifics in our guide to B2B SEO agencies.
+We walk through the specifics in our B2B SEO Agencies guide.

 • A before/after funnel snapshot showing organic-sourced demos or trials.